strattonandrew/strattonandrew.github.io/_news/announcement_2.md

 related_posts: false
 ---

-<i>Characterizing the Complexity of Social Robot Navigation Scenarios<\i> is accepted to appear in Robotics and Automation Letters!
+<i>Characterizing the Complexity of Social Robot Navigation Scenarios</i> is accepted to appear in Robotics and Automation Letters!